AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 - ghci/scripts/ghci042 (accept changed output)
 - ghci/prog002 prog003 scripts/ghci029 ghci036 ghci037 (scope issues in GHCi)
 - typechecker/should_fail/tcfail102 (changed error message)
-- driver/T4437 (should [OverloadedRecordFields](records/overloaded-record-fields) be a GHC-only extension, or should Cabal know about it?)
+- driver/T4437 (should `OverloadedRecordFields` be a GHC-only extension, or should Cabal know about it?)

 ## To do

-- Test data families with fields.
 - Sort out GADT record updates.
+- Sort out data families with duplicated fields.
 - Fix the interaction between fields and qualified names: a qualified name can be used for unambiguous identification of fields (e.g. in updates) but should not be used as an overloaded variable.
 - Improve error messages from typechecker: